Odinvt/react-native-lanscan/README.md

 ###### `end_pings` Triggered when all the pings are finished

- - Do not use this to call `getAvailableHosts()` as it threads that send and receive datagram packets may be still running when this event is triggered.
+ - Do not use this to call `getAvailableHosts()` as the threads that send and receive datagram packets may still be running when this event is triggered.

 ###### `end` Triggered when scan stops (when all threads finish)